litmuschaos/v1-litmus-docs/docs/pod-delete.md

   </tr>
 </table>

+## Details

+- Causes (forced/graceful) pod failure of specific/random replicas of an application resources
+- Tests deployment sanity (replica availability & uninterrupted service) and recovery workflow of the application
+- The pod delete by `Powerfulseal` is only supporting single pod failure (kill_count = 1)

 ## Prerequisites

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)